More Information

 Meta-analysis comparison of PSG- and CSG-based sleep staging

 The main takeaway from the paper is that our model performs equivalently to human-scored PSG.
-To make this comparison, we performed a meta-analysis using the data from 11 human-to-human studies to get the overall and stage-specific kappas that can be expected for humans.
-Then, we compared our results against the human performance.
+To make this comparison, we performed a meta-analysis using the data from 11 human-to-human studies to get the overall and stage-specific kappas that can be expected for humans (i.e., the random-effects estimates).
+Then, we compared our results against the human performance using non-inferiority testing.

 Available Models